The GM 3.8-Liter V6 Throttle Body: A Well-Earned Reputation

 The physical replacement on the 3.8L is accessible and not a difficult job for a competent DIYer.
 You're looking at:

-• Torque spec: Follow the factory spec for the mounting bolts (typically around 88 in-lbs / 10 N·m — confirm for your year and model).
+- Torque spec: Follow the factory spec for the mounting bolts (confirm it for your year and model).
 Don't overtighten on the aluminum manifold

 The main gotchas are access on some body configurations and remembering to disconnect the negative battery terminal before working near any throttle body wiring.